< PREV | NEXT > | INDEX | SITEMAP | GOOGLE | UPDATES | BLOG | CONTACT | $Donate? | HOME

 Central, state, and local government could leverage off Aadhaar, using it to provide welfare benefits, issue passports, update land records, and so on, ensuring that citizens got benefits they were supposed to get, while filtering out fraud from officials in the benefits pipeline.
 To that time, there were at least 20 different proofs of identity in India, such as birth certificates, driver's licenses, and of course caste certificates -- this was India, after all.
 Unfortunately, none were universally recognized.
 That was not only inefficient on the face of it, but made life difficult for poor Indians who migrate around the country; they often became nonpersons, losing access to government assistance programs.

-Aadhaar was impressive, but it presented difficulties on its introduction -- a big one being that India didn't have strong privacy or data protection laws, and there were concerns about misuse of the data.
+Aadhaar is impressive, but it presented difficulties on its introduction -- a big one being that India didn't have strong privacy or data protection laws, and there were also concerns about misuse of the data.
 Of course, there was the ever-present threat of error, fraud, and particularly break-ins and leaks, which of course did happen.
 Defenders of the system claimed the problems were not show-stoppers and could be dealt with in time, with the critics broadly agreeing, just pointing to defects to work out.
 Whatever problems India's national data system has had, it is not like the Chinese model.

 * Incidentally, during this timeframe, improved data security technologies became widely available, most notably "smart cards".
 They look like conventional charge cards, except that they have a chip on them that contains a private key that can't be read out; only the card knows what it is.
 To test a card, a value can be encrypted with its public key, and the result fed to the card; the card can decrypt the result with its private key -- asymmetric encryption works both ways -- and spit out the value.
 If there's a mismatch between the public and private keys, the value won't be returned.
 This same approach can be used with similar devices, such as hardware ID keys.
 ID keys have been standardized by the "Fast Identification Online (FIDO)" Alliance, providing substantially enhanced security for online logins.